Principles

 Dignity Is the First Step in Healing

-A letter from Scott Eggert, Founder of GoldenDoodle AI
+A letter from Scott Eggert, Founder of GoldenDoodle AI, on the personal roots of our mission.

 I grew up admiring men who never complained.

 That silence shaped the air I breathed.
 When my daughters took a spill, I’d give them the same inherited line: “You’re okay—shake it off.”
 For playground scrapes, it worked.
-Kids need to know the world won’t end over a skinned knee, and a calm parent is powerful medicine.
-I still believe that.
+Kids need to know the world won’t end over a skinned knee.

 But a skinned knee is not a foreign war.